 What I Did:

 Initially, my husband had taken a step back, feeling frustrated and helpless.
-But I realized we needed to tackle this as a team.
+But I realized we needed to approach this as a team.

 What We Did:

-• He started joining us for “Mom and Me” talks occasionally, which made her feel even more supported.
+He joined some of our “Mom and Me” conversations, making her feel even more supported.

 Closing Thoughts